gauthier-ca/kelp/README.md

 ```

 If no command is specified, `kelp` defaults to `build run`.
-`kelp` looks up the commands to run in either `./.kelp` in the current directory, or in the `kelp/commands` repository.
+`kelp` looks up the commands to run under either `.kelp/` in the current directory, or under the `kelp/commands` repository.
 When a command is found, it is sourced within the `kelp` script.
 Commands depend on the kelp context and cannot be executed standalone.

+If a `.kelp/kelp.yaml` file exists, `kelp` considers the directory a top-level directory.
+It then looks up subdirectories in the `.resources` field of `kelp.yaml` and invokes commands on each of them.
+Furthermore, if other yaml files are present under `.kelp/` they are processed in the same way, and in alphabetical order.
+This is useful to declare static lists of repositories in cases where `kelp.yaml` is generated.

 ## Commands